-Khoa wins best actor award for 'Ròm' at Asian Film Festival
+Trần Anh Khoa won the best actor award at the 18th Asian Film Festival in Rome, Italy last month for playing

 HÀ NỘI — Trần Anh Khoa, the young actor who played the titular character in Ròm has been awarded the best actor award at the 18th Asian Film Festival which concluded in Rome, Italy on Wednesday.